 Analysis: Law and regulation

 From a regulatory perspective the key issue is not whether markets perfectly set fair wages so that everybody gets the pay they deserve, but whether proposed regulatory intervention designed to produce fairer outcomes would indeed succeed in offering an effective improvement without introducing costs that will have a negative impact on productivity and wealth creation.
-This is precisely the issue that has hamstrung the debates about executive pay – do we want to bring down executive pay at the cost of slowing down economic growth?
-Obviously Option 1 folks would say emphatically no, and Option 2 folks would say hell yes.
+This is precisely the issue that has featured most strongly in the debates about executive pay – do we want to bring down executive pay at the cost of slowing down economic growth?
+Obviously Option 1 folk would say emphatically no, and Option 2 folk would say hell yes.

 If higher average wages across the board are associated with rising inequality, would it really be wise to depress wages, shrink the size of the economic pie, and end up with a poorer world, simply in order to achieve greater equality of pay?
 Anthony Atkinson argues that ‘a smaller cake more fairly distributed may be preferable to a larger one with present levels of inequality’ because in his opinion fair distribution is as much a priority as economic growth.
 He argues that the two go hand in hand as there must be ‘an acceptable trade-off between efficiency and equity.’
 So rich people should definitely pay more tax, and if that introduces inefficiencies with a smaller cake in the end, so be it.
 Less for the rich, more for the poor.